iamshreeram/hacktoberfest-2023/README.md

         <!-- Smiley Section-->
       </td>
   ```
+2. Add the details to below table at `Recognition board`
-2. For advanced users, you can get different smileys.
+3. For advanced users, you can get different smileys.
 You can replace `<!-- Smiley Section-->` with any of below,
   ```
       <a href="#question-template-your-githubUsername" title="Answering Questions">💬</a>
       <a href="https://github.com/iamshreeram/Hacktoberfest2019/commits?author=template-your-githubUsername" title="Documentation">📖</a>